A BRIEF HISTORY OF THE FIRST ALACHUA MUSIC HARVEST AND THE CREATION OF THE GAINESVILLE ALTERNATIVE MUSIC ALLIANCE

 HISTORY pt.I: INSPIRATION

 In the spring of 1993, I was invited to play drums at the Florida Folk Festival for a couple of blues/gospel acts: Blind Willie James and Diamond Tooth Mary.
-There were no rehearsals; we just tried to follow them as best as we could, a nontrivial task since Blind Willie was--well--blind and Mary, well into her 90s, was confined to a wheelchair.
+There were no rehearsals.
+We just tried to follow Willie and Mary as best as we could, a nontrivial task since Blind Willie was, well, blind and Mary, into her 90s, was confined to a wheelchair.
 During Mary's finale, When The Saints Come Marching In, she announced to the audience that she wanted "everyone in the audience to come down here and shake my hand."
-We must have played that stupid tune for over fifteen minutes while the crowd queued up.
+We must have played that tune for over fifteen minutes as the crowd queued up.

 That evening I wandered around the campground, where every other fire circle had a resident group playing folk tunes, bluegrass, and other acoustic music.
-This was a step above the standard issue hippie drum circles I'd encountered in Gainesville.
+This was a step above the standard-issue hippie drum circles I'd encountered in Gainesville.
 These were real musicians who had traveled from all corners of the state just to play together and hang out.
-It was one of those moments in life where you get a glimpse into a new community that you never new existed.
+It was a glimpse into a community that I never knew existed.
 What I had thought was just another music festival by the Suwannee River turned out to be more like an annual convention and networking event for independent folk musicians of Florida.

-Hell, I thought, if it worked for the folk scene, why not for the indie rock crowd?
+I thought, if it worked for the folk scene, why not for the indie rock crowd?
 Freshly inspired, I returned to Gainesville to research the feasibility of putting together a regional rock festival featuring independent bands.
 I had visions of bands from all over the region coming together, doing some networking, and having a good time.
-Yet, in order to attract an audience and publicity to make the event special, there had to be an added dimension.
-Furthermore, how was I supposed to get bands excited about playing for free (I had almost no money).
-The solution was to create the event as one giant collective self-promotion for independent bands so big that people had to pay attention.
+Yet in order to attract an audience and publicity to make the event special, there had to be a little sparkle.
+Furthermore, how was I supposed to get bands excited about playing for free (I had no money)?
+The solution was to design and promote the event as a collective self-promotion for independent bands that was so big that people had to pay attention.

 back to top